Posted on October 19, 2015 by KC Gonzalez

 “What surprised us was that CEOs do have a lot of influence over the process,” said Ye.

 The study yielded three findings.
-First, they found evidence that CEO influence was greater when the potential nominees had more experience serving on board of directors.
+First, they found evidence that CEO influence was greater when the potential nominees had more experience serving on the board of directors.
 Next, they found that CEO influence was greater when retirees served on the nominating committees.
 Finally, more influence was found for larger companies with greater revenues.

 “Based on our findings, we’d encourage auditors to talk with independent board members about the CEO’s role in director nominations, since such influence can impact the internal control process,” said Ye.